-This was due to end on 16 May 2021, but has now (as of 12 May 2021) been extended to 20 June 2021.
+This was due to end on 16 May 2021, but has now (as of 12 May 2021) been extended to 20 June 2021 (NB subsequently amended to 5 April 2022).
 This coincides with the general lifting of social distancing/ COVID lockdown restrictions in the UK on 21 June 2021.
 Employers are likely to need to prepare for a return to physical right to work checks on 21 June 2021.

 The right to work checks concession